GSA/10x/Staffing Issues/FY18 Round 2 Phase 1/Bundle-3-(viz+UI).md

 - [ ] Strategist / Researcher:

+* Number of weeks this role is needed: 4-5 weeks

+* Hourly commitment per week: 32 hours

+- [ ] Strategist / Researcher #2:

-* Number of weeks this role is needed: 8-10 weeks
+* Number of weeks this role is needed: 4-5 weeks

-* Hourly commitment per week: 25-32 hours
+* Hourly commitment per week: 32 hours

 ## Prior to closing this issue